-For candidate A2744 analogues identified in this way, we generate galaxies to populate the clusters and their immediate foreground and background regions using the semianalytic galaxy formation code \texttt{L-GALAXIES} \citep{MS_06}, updated to incorporate model prescriptions from \citet{2015MNRAS.451.2663H} and \citet{Pei_etal_24}.
+For candidate A2744 analogues identified in this way, we generate galaxies to populate the clusters and their immediate foreground and background regions using the SAM code \texttt{L-GALAXIES} \citep{MS_06}, updated to incorporate model prescriptions from \citet{2015MNRAS.451.2663H} and \citet{Pei_etal_24}.
 We then generate JWST/NIRCam-like images and lensing convergence maps, and we compare these with the observed maps for A2744 as reported by \citet[]{Cha_Etal_2024}.

 This procedure allows us to make a detailed apples-to-apples comparison of the joint distribution of light and mass in A2744 to those in its simulated analogues.
 Specifically, we compare pixel-based statistics for the joint distributions of galaxy number density $N_{\rm gal}$, galaxy luminosity density $L_{\rm gal}$, and projected mass density $\kappa$.
 These comparisons demonstrate that the selection of JWST fields for A2744 was strongly biased towards the regions of highest galaxy surface density.
 Once this is taken into account, the distributions in the real cluster and in its analogues are in excellent agreement.
 This demonstrates that even in the highly nonlinear and irregular regions associated with the extreme tail of the galaxy cluster population, the joint distribution of projected mass density and projected galaxy number or luminosity density agrees between this $\Lambda{\rm CDM}$ simulation and observation down to scales of order 50~kpc.